 Teacher candidates analyze STEM curricula and instructional approaches to support students with special needs.
 Emphasis is placed on assessment and intervention in math and science.
 Thirty hour practicum included.

-Prerequisite: ELED 438, SPED 210, SPED 312, or consent of department chair.
+Prerequisite: ELED 438, SPED 210 or SPED 210W, SPED 312 or SPED 312W, or consent of department chair.

 Offered: Fall, Spring.